Greek Customs And Habits That Make Greeks Who They Are

 From time to time, workers in Greece go on strike.
 This doesn’t really happen as frequently as some people think – but when it does, it might disrupt your vacation so you should be careful.

-Among others, the Athens metro, the intercity trains, and the Greek ferries might go on strike.
+Among others, the Athens metro, the intercity trains, and even the Greek ferries might go on strike.

 Greek habits - Strikes